Why Christmas Activities Make Us Happy in 2023

 I can even see it in myself.
 I don’t know about you, but there is something about twinkle lights that makes my heart dance a little.
 These associated images come into play in other areas, too.
 For example, I absolutely adore matching family jammies - I plan for them, look at them, think about them year after year, and I love looking back at the photos in delight.
 It makes me so happy, and I had no idea why until now!

 This idea got me thinking, and I have a few hypotheses on why Christmas time creates these consistent feelings of happiness that forge such associated neural pathways.
 Let’s dive into a few concepts.

-4 Theories on Why Christmas Makes Us Happy
+4 Theories on Why Christmas Activities Make Us Happy

-A consistent ritual is preached crossing varying fields of science to improve your health and boost your mood.
+A consistent ritual is preached, crossing varying fields of science, to improve your health and boost your mood.
 It can be as simple as a morning family meeting, Wednesday date nights, or doing yoga at 4 pm sharp every day.
-On a larger scale, Christmas is just one big ritual made up of a bunch of little rituals.
+On a larger scale, Christmas is just one big ritual comprising a bunch of little rituals.

-We see it in trimming the tree, wrapping presents with your spouse on Christmas Eve, attending Christmas morning church, eating your favorite holiday quiche, and so much more.
+We see it in all of our Christmas activities, such as trimming the tree, wrapping presents with your spouse on Christmas Eve, attending Christmas morning church, eating your favorite holiday quiche, and so much more.
 Every family has its own set of rituals, and new families enjoy combining and creating new traditions together.
-Like I said earlier, one of my favorite family rituals is matching jammies!
+Like I said earlier, matching jammies is one of my favorite family rituals!